On the Cartesian closedness of [0,1]-Cat and some of its subcategories: Cauchy complete real-enriched categories

 Since $\sup_{\lam\in D}\inf_{\lam\leq\mu}r(a,x_{\mu})=\sup_{\lam\in D}\inf_{\lam\leq\mu}s(b,y_{\mu})=1$, it follows that Similarly, $\sup_{\lam\in D}\inf_{\lam\leq\mu}r\times{s}((x_{\mu},y_{\mu}),(a,b))=1$.
 By Lemma \ref{bilim}, $(a,b)$ is the bilimit of $\{(x_{\lam},y_{\lam})\}_{\lam\in D}$. \end{proof}

 \begin{thm} Let $\&$ be a left continuous t-norm.
-Then the category $\CCom$ is cartesian closed if and only if $\&$ satisfies any one of the three equivalent conditions in Proposition \ref{E1}. \end{thm} \begin{proof} {\em Necessity}: Notice that each finite $[0,1]$-category is Cauchy complete.
-Thus, the category $[0,1]$-$\mathsf{FinCat}$ is a full subcategory of $\CCom$ and is closed under finite products and power objects.
-Hence, the category $[0,1]$-$\mathsf{FinCat}$ is cartesian closed.
-Therefore, the necessity follows Theorem \ref{ccc con}.
+Then the category $\CCom$ is cartesian closed if and only if $\&$ satisfies any one of the three equivalent conditions in Proposition \ref{E1}. \end{thm} \begin{proof} {\em Necessity}: Notice that the category $\RfCat$ is a full subcategory of $\CCom$ and is closed under finite products and power objects.
+Hence, the category $\RfCat$ is cartesian closed.
+Therefore, the necessity follows from Theorem \ref{ccc con}.

 {\em Sufficiency}: Since the category $\RCat$ is cartesian closed, it suffices to show that the power $(Y,s)^{(X,r)}=([(X,r),(Y,s)],d)$ in $\RCat$ is Cauchy complete for all Cauchy complete $[0,1]$-categories $(X,r)$ and $(Y,s)$.